chriscoxe/bwapi-tm/README.md

 State file update period:
 * By default, this tournament module updates the state file every 5 seconds (given the opportunity), instead of every 360 frames.
 Assuming you use the default options as-is or use your existing StarcraftAITournamentManager settings file as-is, this is the only major difference.
 If you want to retain the same behavior as StarcraftAITournamentManager, set the `TM_STATE_FILE_UPDATE_TIME_PERIOD` option to `0` and the `TM_STATE_FILE_UPDATE_FRAME_PERIOD` option to `360`.

+Some callbacks are now timed:
+* Time `onUnitComplete()` and `onUnitRenegade()` and `onSaveGame()` because they should be timed.
+FYI, `onUnitComplete()` wasn't being timed due to a typo in the function signature that was introduced in BWAPI 4.0.0 when the function signature changed.
+Also time `onUnitRenegade()` and `onSaveGame()` just for completeness, because it appears these callbacks had been overlooked when writing the timing logic in the original AIIDE implementation for 3.7.4.
+Note that `onSaveGame()` is only called after the file has been saved, so it the time taken to save the file is not counted.

+Automatically un-pauses (resumes) the game
+* By default, automatically resumes the game whenever it is paused.
+Can be controlled via the `TM_AUTO_RESUME_GAME` option.

 Features:
 * Added a `TM_DISABLE_DRAW_GAME_TIMER` option to display an in-game timer.
 By default the timer is not displayed.
 To make the TM display the timer, set this option to `false`, and also ensure that the `TM_DRAW_GUI` option is set to `true`.

-Enhancements:
+BWAPI version support:
 * Now supports BWAPI version 3.7.5 (in addition to 4.4.0, 4.2.0, 4.1.2, 3.7.4 that the StarcraftAITournamentManager base already supported).

 State file changes:
 * Fixed a bug in the setting of the `gameElapsedTime` field - it was almost always `0`.
 This field is supposed to be set to the number of milliseconds since the game started (wall clock time).
-* Added a lot of new fields, e.g. booleans for whether each particular kind of timer threshold has been exceeded, some timer details (total, mean, max, min), various scores info, random seed (for trying to reproduce crashes/timeouts etc later).
 * Inserted a version field at the start of the state file (i.e. it's the version of the file format, not the version of the TM), for better future-proofing.
 * Inserted a number-of-timeout-fields field into the state file, so that it is easier to parse the file and count the number of fields to calculate whether the file is incomplete.
+* Appended a lot of new fields, e.g. booleans for whether each particular kind of timer threshold has been exceeded, some timer details (total, mean, max, min), various scores info, random seed (for trying to reproduce crashes/timeouts etc later).
-* Added a `randomSeed` field.
+* There is now a `randomSeed` field.
 This information might be useful in some cases to more consistently reproduce crashes/timeouts etc later, via the `seed_override` option in `bwapi.ini` when trying to rerun a game to reproduce the problem.
 It is only available for BWAPI 4.2.0 and above.
 In earlier versions of BWAPI it is set to `0`.

 Options:
 * Added some new options, and documented all options in the sample settings file (`tm_setting.ini`).
 All the new option names start with `TM_`, although the old-style option names are still recognized from the settings file.
 If desired, options in the (optional) settings file can be overridden by environment variables with the same name.
 Also added an optional `TM_SETTINGS_FILE` environment variable for the location to read a settings file from.